First Class Strategies

 - Discuss evaluation and grading approaches.
 Help students see the connections between evaluation methods and course goals.
 Provide suggestions on how to succeed in your class.

 - Describe resources that will support learning and let students know how to access these.
 These resources might include you as the instructor, other course staff, the course website or other course materials, or divisional or institutional student support services.
-You might also show them the Library resources button in your Blackboard course (left-hand navigation), which includes library resources for your discipline.
+You might also show them the Library resources button in your Quercus course, which includes library resources for your discipline.
 The resources listed can be modified at your request.
 Contact for liaison librarian for assistance.
 You might also provide strategies for how students can serve as peer support for each other (through, for example, study groups, or by sharing contact information for questions).

 INSTITUTIONAL RESOURCES FOR STUDENTS